rosmiajose/suncubes-coord-transform/README.md

 1. Checks for new `vehicle_attitude` data via `uORB::Subscription::update()`
 2. If no new data, returns immediately (non-blocking)
-3. Extracts the quaternion and builds the rotation matrix R (DCM)
+3. If new data is available, it extracts the quaternion and builds the rotation matrix R (DCM - Direction Cosine Matrix)
 4. Transforms gravity from world to body frame: `g_b = R * g_w`
 5. Reconstructs via inverse: `g_hat_w = R^T * g_b`
 6. Validates orthogonality, norm preservation, and reconstruction accuracy